roots/docs/sage/theme-development-and-building.md

 Run these script commands within your theme directory:

-* `npm run build` — Compile and optimize the files in your assets directory
+* `yarn run build` — Compile and optimize the files in your assets directory
-* `npm start` — Compile assets when file changes are made, start BrowerSync session
+* `yarn run build:production` — Compile assets for production
-* `npm run build:production` — Compile assets for production
+* `yarn run start` — Compile assets when file changes are made, start Browersync session

 ## Theme assets